Stephanie Hill (model): Miss World 2017

-During the process of the pageant, Hill managed to be shortlisted in three challenge events: top 20 at Beauty With A Purpose; top 8 at Multimedia; and 3rd runner-up at Talent.
+During the process of the pageant, Hill was shortlisted in three challenge events: top 20 at Beauty With A Purpose; top 8 at Multimedia; and 3rd runner-up at Talent.
 She also won continental title, Miss World Europe.
-On the final night she was 2nd runner-up; making her the most successful contestant ever to represent England at the competition.
+On the final night she was the second runner-up.

 Miss Universe Great Britain 2020

-On March 8, 2021, Stephanie Hill competed in Miss Universe Great Britain 2020, which was held virtually.
+On March 8, 2021, Hill competed in Miss Universe Great Britain 2020, which was held virtually.
 Despite being a heavy favourite at the said competition, Stephanie failed to win the coveted title.
 After this competition ended, Stephanie Hill returned to work focusing on Urgent Public Health Studies, focusing on COVID-19 clinical trials.